Jarawa language (Andaman Islands): Syntax

 Jarawa uses two different types of clausal structures: verbless clauses where nominals or adjectives function as head of the predicate and verbal clauses where verbs are the head of the predicate, with core arguments.
 Both types of clauses have different morphological and syntactic structures.

 In yes or no questions, all questions start with ka.
 The schema is presented as: ka + [subject] + [object] + [verb].

 /Onəhə-le/ can either mean 'what is being done' or 'why', /ŋi onəhə-le/ means 'What are you doing?' and /ŋi onəhə-le ɖ-ic^{h}e/ means 'Why did you do that?'

 Writing system

 The Jarawas have no system of writing.
 In observed designs, wavy lines would represent the sea and therefore only drawings or pictures would be drawn to communicate.
 CIIL, Mysore has introduced revised Devanagari and Latin scripts for the Jarawa language.
 The literacy rate in L1 for Jarawas is below 1%.

 Everyday usage examples

-The following examples show minimal pairs, common phrases, and kinship terms.
+The following examples show common phrases and kinship terms.